 The manufacture of medical products is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
-We are developing manufacturing capability through Cell Cure for $OpRegen^{\text{(B)}}$ in Israel, but we will need to greater manufacturing capacity if we successfully commercialize those products.
-Unless we are able to raise the capital required to construct our own commercial scale manufacturing facilities, and are able to develop the expertise to manage and operate a manufacturing facility of our own, we may need to rely on third-party manufacturers to manufacture any products that we develop.
-There is no assurance that we will be able to identify manufacture products for us, we will face all risks related to the manufacture of therapeutic products for use in medicine including the following risks:
+We are developing manufacturing capability through Cell Cure for OpRegen[®] in Israel, but we will need to greater manufacturing capacity if we successfully commercialize those products.
+Unless we are able to raise the capital required to construct our own commercial scale manufacturing facilities, and are able to develop the expertise to manage and operate a manufacturing facility of our own, we may need to rely on third-party manufactures to manufacture any products that we develop.
+There is no assurance that we will be able to identify manufacturers on acceptable terms or at all.
+Regardless of whether we do our own manufacturing or rely on third parties to manufacture products for us, we will face all risks related to the manufacture of therapeutic products for use in medicine including the following risks:

-- We or any third-party manufacturers might be unable to timely formulate and manufacture our products or produce the quantity and quality required to meet our clinical and commercial needs, if any. - We or any third-party manufacturers may not be able to execute our manufacturing procedures appropriately. - Any third-party manufacturers we engage may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products on a commercial scale. - We or any third-party manufacturers will be subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with current good manufacturing practices, or cGMP, and other government regulations and corresponding foreign standards.
+- We or any third-party manufacturers might be unable to timely formulate and manufacture our products or produce the quantity and quality required to meet our clinical and commercial needs, if any. - We or any third-party manufacturers may not be able to execute our manufacturing procedures appropriately. - Any third-party manufacturers we engage may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products on a commercial scale.

+- We or any third-party manufacturers will be subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with current good manufacturing practices, or cGMP, and other government regulations and corresponding foreign standards.
 We will not have control over third-party manufacturers' compliance with applicable regulations and standards. - We may not own, or may have to share, the intellectual property rights to any improvements made by our third-party manufacturers in the manufacturing process for our product candidates. - Third-party manufacturers could breach or terminate their agreements with us. - We or third-party manufacturers may experience manufacturing difficulties due to resource constraints or as a result of labor disputes or unstable political environments.